 - Duty to Account: Trustees must keep accurate records and provide beneficiaries with information about the trust.

-What Fiduciary Liability Insurance Covers
+What Fiduciary Haftpflichtversicherung Covers

 - Legal Defense Costs: Covers the costs of defending against claims, including solicitors' fees, court costs, and expert witness fees.